Shawnee National Forest: Illinois Garden of the Gods

 New State Park Rd, Cave-In-Rock, IL

-If you don’t do anything else, at least visit Cave-In-Rock State Park!
-It’s only 15 or so minutes south-east of Garden of the Gods and is free to visit.
+If you don’t do anything else, visit Cave-In-Rock State Park!
+It’s only 15 minutes south-east of Garden of the Gods and is free to visit.
 It’s a spectacular state park along the Ohio River.
 A 55-foot limestone-carved cave faces the river, formed thousands of years ago.
-You can walk into the cave and take in its surreal natural beauty (great for photo ops too!).
+You can walk into the cave and take in its surreal natural beauty (great for photo ops, too!).

-There are plenty of picnic spots overlooking the Ohio River, or you can dine at the Cave-In-Rock Restaurant and Lodge (which also has accommodations).
-Hiking trails and playgrounds are also available in the park.
+Plenty of picnic spots overlook the Ohio River, or you can dine at the Cave-In-Rock Restaurant and Lodge (which also has accommodations).
+The park also offers hiking trails and playgrounds.

 Dixon Springs State Park